alisnic/nyny/README.md

 I wanted to understand how sinatra works, but the code was pretty challenging.
 So I decided I should re-implement the basic things sinatra has.
 Thus, __Frankie__ was born.

+# Philosophy
+Frankie should have only the bare minimum to write basic web servers comfortably, Everything else should be in a extension (see frankie extensions).
+It is also trivial to use frankie to build large and complex app, by writing multiple sub apps and using Rack to mount them, or by mounting those sub apps in the "main" app.

 # Why use Frankie instead of Sinatra
-- It's very small (~200 LOC), which is just a little overhead on top of Rack.
+- It's very small (~250 LOC), which is just a little overhead on top of Rack.
 - Sinatra is a drop-in replacement for Frankie.
 Anytime you feel that you need more, you can just change your app to inherit from `Sinatra::Base`, your code will still work, and you will be able to use any of the Sinatra features.
 - It's __~2 times faster__ than Sinatra (see [Performance][performance] for details)
 - You want to dig into the source code and change to your needs (Frankie's source code is more welcoming)